quicwg/base-drafts/draft-ietf-quic-transport.md

 to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
 Sending only PADDING frames might cause the sender to become limited by the congestion controller (as described in {{QUIC-RECOVERY}}) with no acknowledgments forthcoming from the receiver.
-Therefore, a sender should ensure that other frames are sent in addition to PADDING frames to elicit acknowledgments from the receiver.
+Therefore, a sender SHOULD ensure that other frames are sent in addition to PADDING frames to elicit acknowledgments from the receiver.